How to get a car loan with a low income

 Improve your credit score

-The better your credit score, the greater your chances of being approved.
+The better your credit score, the greater your chances of getting approved.
 Disputing any inaccuracies in your credit report, paying down existing debts and taking other steps to improve your credit score will help you qualify for a loan.

 Low debt-to-income ratio